-Resident Name: Program: Year: Requirements for PGY2 residency completion: • to have earned an assessment of "Achieved" for \geq 80% the required objectives of the residency can have a final assessment of "Needs Improvement". % of objectives achieved: Completion of PGY-2 Em nergency Medicine Residency Accreditation Standard Topics as defined in the Standards ted in PharmAcademic Topics finalized on Completion of quality pr oject/ medication use evaluation (MUE) and write-up presented in SBAR format QP/ MUE finalized on • h project with final report submitted in manuscript style and platform presentation at the partment of Medicine/Surgery Scholars Day or comparable scientific meeting Project manuscripts submitted and deemed final by primary project preceptor: (signature of primary project preceptor OR email from preceptor to RPD verifying manuscript submission) onic notebook to the program director (at the conclusion of the program) that includes all ters, data collection forms, proposals, IRB documents, & manuscripts.
-Validated by RPD or Coordinator , of all evaluations, self-evaluations, and preceptor and learning experience evaluations for all udinal experiences in PharmAcademic.
-Validated by RPD or Coordinator Provision of pharmacy st taffing coverage as indicated on the Pharmacy Residency Staffing Schedule.
-Validated by Administrative Assistant/ Staff Ready/ Scheduling Task Force Completion of 6 require d learning experiences and 1 elective learning experience.
-Validated by RPD or Coordinator Completion of one (1 ho our) ACPE accredited continuing education seminar Validated by RPD or Coordinator
+Program: \\\\\

+Year:\\\\\

+Requirements for PGY2 residency completion:

+The resident is expected to have earned an assessment of "Achieved" for $\ge$ 80% the required objectives of the residency program.
+No objectives can have a final assessment of "Needs Improvement".

+% of objectives achieved: \\\\\\

+Completion of PGY-2 Emergency Medicine Residency Accreditation Standard Topics as defined in the Standards Appendix and documented in PharmAcademic

+Topics finalized on \\\\\

+Completion of quality project/ medication use evaluation (MUE) and write-up presented in SBAR format

+QP/ MUE finalized on \\\\\

+Completion of a research project with final report submitted in manuscript style and platform presentation at the University of Virginia Department of Medicine/Surgery Scholars Day or comparable scientific meeting

+Project manuscripts submitted and deemed final by primary project preceptor: \\\\\\\\\ (signature of primary project preceptor OR email from preceptor to RPD verifying manuscript submission)

+Submission of an electronic notebook to the program director (at the conclusion of the program) that includes all presentation slides, posters, data collection forms, proposals, IRB documents, & manuscripts.

+Completion and sign off of all evaluations, self-evaluations, and preceptor and learning experience evaluations for all concentrated and longitudinal experiences in PharmAcademic.

+Provision of pharmacy staffing coverage as indicated on the Pharmacy Residency Staffing Schedule.

+□ Validated by Administrative Assistant/ Staff Ready/ Scheduling Task Force

+Completion of 6 required learning experiences and 1 elective learning experience.

+Completion of one (1 hour) ACPE accredited continuing education seminar

+Completion of two journal club presentations for pharmacists, two presentations/ inservices to medical staff, and two presentations/ inservices to nursing or allied health professionals

+Return of tablet/charger, phone/charger, and name badge

+Confirmed by Pharmacy IT: \\\\\\\

+Name/Date

+Signature of Resident: Date:

+Signature of RPD: Date:

+Signature of Coordinator: Date: